JoshuaBillson/VNH5019Controller/README.md

 folder.

+## Audio-Visual Feedback And Wiring

+LED and Audio feedback denoting the state of the controller has been included in the firmware.
+When the controller first powers up, a start-up chime will play and an LED will light up.
+Whilst the controller is in standby, the LED will blink at regular 2 second intervals and will be solid when the controller is active.
+Additionally, a unique chime will play when the controller enters a standby state and when it enters an active state.
+Please refer to "VNH5019_Controller_Schematic.pdf" for wiring information.

 ## Usage

 To use this project, download the repository and save it to your Arduino/libraries folder.
-The firmware to be uploaded to the Arduino Uno paired with a Dual VNH5019 Motor Driver Shield is contained within Firmware/Firmware.ino.
-To interface with the motor controller over either serial or I2C from an external Arduino compatible board, use the VNH5019_Controller class and associated methods by including "VNH5019Controller.h".
+The firmware to be uploaded to the Arduino Uno / VNH5019 Motor Driver Shield is contained within Firmware/Firmware.ino.
+To interface with the motor controller over either serial or I2C from an external device, use the VNH5019_Controller class and associated methods.

+## Arduino

-An example sketch has been provided in Example/Example.ino.
+To interface with the motor controller from an Arduino compatible board, use the Arduino/VNH5019Controller library.
+An example sketch has been provided in ArduinoExample/ArduinoExample.ino.

+## Raspberry Pi / NVIDIA Jetson

+To interface with the motor controller from a Raspberry Pi or NVIDIA Jetson, use the Python/VNH5019Controller library.
+You can use both I2C and Serial, however USB serial is likely the simplest option as it allows you to provide both power and communication to the controller over a single wire.
+An example sketch has been provided in PythonExample/PythonExample.py.

 ## Classes